oknozor/toml-bombadil/README.md

 ### Variables

-Now that your dot files are symlinked with Bombadil you can define some variables A Bombadil var files is a valid toml file containing only key with string values :
+Now that your dot files are symlinked with Bombadil you can define some variables.
+A Bombadil var files is a valid toml file containing only key with string values :

 For example you have the following file in `{dotfiles_dir}/vars.toml`.